Guest post and photos by Susan Touchton

 The horse racing was very well attended.
 We did get to see a race, and it was very exciting.
 If the jockeys look young, it’s because they are – some were as young as four-years-old!
 The Naadam wrestling tournament is the Super Bowl of Mongolian sport: 512 competitors, single elimination, one winner.
 Jack is considering dressing up like a Mongolian wrestler for Halloween… The archers also wore beautiful traditional costumes and both men and women were hitting targets from 75 to 100 yards.

-Also while in Ulaan Baatar, we also got to see the complete T. Rex skeleton that was auctioned off illegally in the U.S. (for $1 million!) and just returned to Mongolia a couple of months ago.
+Also while in Ulaan Baatar we got to see the complete T. Rex skeleton that was auctioned off illegally in the U.S. (for USD $1 million!) and was only returned to Mongolia a couple of months ago.

 After a few days in Ulaan Baatar, we set out with for the Gobi desert.
 We got to see some amazing views along the way.
 I expected Mongolia to have wide, open spaces, and it sure does!
 But there are also lots of mountains.
 Most nights we stayed in gers, or yurts, owned by local families, but also spent a few nights in tents.
 Our guide was a wonderful British woman who runs a travel company focused exclusively in Mongolia.
 Her #1 driver and partner is Turuu.
 Both were amazing – if anyone is looking for a unique travel adventure, this is the place, and this is the team!